okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/unlock-mobile-app-with-biometrics/main/index.md

 ## Retrieve refresh token

-To get a new refresh token, present a biometric challenge to the user.
+Present a biometric challenge to the user to get a new refresh token.

 <StackSelector snippet="challenge" noSelector/>